Louis Manna

-Louis Anthony "Bobby" Manna (born December 2, 1929, in Hoboken, New Jersey), is an American mobster and former consigliere of the Genovese crime family operating with the family's New Jersey faction.
+Louis Anthony "Bobby" Manna (born December 2, 1929) is an American mobster who served as consigliere of the Genovese crime family under the regime of Vincent “Chin” Gigante, operating primarily out of Hoboken, New Jersey.

 Genovese family

-Manna was a close associate of family boss Vincent "the Chin" Gigante; he rented an apartment in Greenwich Village, New York to be close to Gigante's headquarters at the Triangle Social Club.
+Manna was born and raised in Hoboken, New Jersey.
+He became a close associate of family boss Vincent "the Chin" Gigante; he rented an apartment in Greenwich Village, New York to be close to Gigante's headquarters at the Triangle Social Club.
+It is noted that he would also report to Tony Salerno beside Gigante.
 However, Manna's power base was in New Jersey.
 He is the brother-in-law of Genovese crime family mob associate Gerald Dirazzo.
+According to the New Jersey district court, Manna's crimes date back to 1952 when he and others assaulted a man for attempting to recruit members to a rival union.
 He supervised four caporegimes while also serving as consigliere.
 He ran his personal criminal operations out of an Italian eatery called Casella's at 615 First Street in Hoboken, New Jersey.
 Manna became the lead man for the Genovese family in discussions with the Gambino crime family on how to equitably divide up that area.

 Gambino family

-In 1987, Manna began pushing the Genovese family to murder John Gotti, the new boss of the Gambino family.
-A Gambino capo, Gotti had arranged the murder of Gambino boss Paul Castellano in 1985 and taken control of the Gambino family without the approval of The Commission.
+In 1986, Manna began pushing the Genovese family to murder John Gotti, the new boss of the Gambino family.
+A Gambino capo, Gotti had arranged the murder of Gambino boss, Paul Castellano, on December 16, 1985, and took control of the Gambino family without the approval of The Commission.
 Manna was especially unhappy about Gotti's unsanctioned coup against Castellano.
 In addition, Gotti wanted to take the lucrative South Jersey holdings that used to belong to the Philadelphia crime family and leave the less desirable North Jersey territory to the Genovese family.